-For my first recipe post I decided to get a little nostalgic and make a cookie that goes back to my childhood.
-If you have not had a Little Debbie Pumpkin Delights cookie then you have truly been missing out on one of the most delicious pumpkin cookies ever!
-These cookies like most pumpkin deliciousness are seasonal and can only be found in the fall.
+For my first ever recipe post I am getting a little nostalgic and sharing a cookie that goes way back to my childhood.
+The Little Debbie Pumpkin Delights cookies is one of my all time favorites!
+If you’ve never tried a Pumpkin Delights cookie, then you have truly been missing out on one of the most delicious pumpkin cookies ever!
+Unfortunately these cookies are seasonal and can only be found in the fall 🙁

 3 cups all-purpose flour

 1/4 teaspoon salt